nada809/nada809/README.md

 ### Hi there 👋

 I'm nada mekki an experienced devops engineer.
-I'm responsible of automating the development process using CI CD and I'm  also in charge of ensuring the availability and scalability of our products.
+I'm responsible of automating the development process using CI CD and I'm  also in charge of ensuring the availability and scalability of the software.

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning golang
 - 👯 I’m looking to collaborate on ...
 - 💬 Ask me about k8s
-- 📫 Reach me at nadamekki3@gmail.com
+- 📫 You can reach me at nadamekki3@gmail.com
 - ⚡ Fun fact: debugger, computer geek, constant learner -->